Leading GPs and LPs confirmed are

 Prior to joining Lexington in 2011, Tim was an executive director in private equity at LGT Capital Partners and prior to that he spent his career with Investment AB Kinnevik, Merrill Lynch and Gartner Group.

 Tim graduated from Cornell University with a BS in business administration and from the University of Chicago Booth School of Business with an MBA.

-Geetali Kumar is Senior Investment Manager at DEG and is based in Singapore.
+Geetali Kumar is Vice President at DEG and is based in Singapore.
 She is responsible for sourcing, structuring and managing equity investments as well as investments in private equity funds in South East Asia.
 She brings over 10 years of experience in private equity investments focusing on buyouts, growth capital and impact investments across the developing economies of Asia.